On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: The ABPMS Process Frame

-A conceptual overview of the resulting process frame is given in \cref{fig:paradigm_concept}.
-The open-world assumption is adopted for individual specifications, such that, any behavior outside some specification boundary is left open from the perspective of that specification, but may still be covered by a different specification.\footnote{This contradicts with the usual ``closed-world'' interpretation of procedural process models, requiring all allowed behavior to be modeled.
-For example, alignment approaches, such as the one in~\cite{DBLP:conf/bpm/BarWL25}, usually penalize activities outside the model as ``move in log only''.} The specification boundaries may overlap, in which case, the allowed behavior corresponds to the intersection of the allowed behaviors of the corresponding individual process specifications.
-Meanwhile, the union of specification boundaries corresponds to all behaviors that the process frame is aware of, i.e., there may be other, potentially relevant, behaviors that fall outside the scope of the current process frame.
-If the ABPMS can observe such behaviors, then it should be decided if these behaviors are allowed or forbidden, or the process frame should be expanded by modifying the individual specifications or by adding new ones, potentially as part of autonomous reframing that is bounded by a corresponding meta-frame~\cite{DBLP:journals/tmis/DumasFLMMRACGFGRVW23}.
+A conceptual view of the resulting process frame is given in \cref{fig:paradigm_concept}.
+The open-world assumption is adopted for individual specifications, such that any behavior outside some specification boundary is left open from the perspective of that specification, but may still be covered by a different specification.\footnote{This contradicts with the usual ``closed-world'' interpretation of procedural process models, where all behavior is assumed to be represented.
+For example, alignment approaches, such as the one in~\cite{DBLP:conf/bpm/BarWL25}, usually penalize the execution of activities outside the model as ``move in log only''.} The specification boundaries may overlap, in which case, the allowed behavior corresponds to the intersection of the behaviors that are allowed by all specifications within the given overlap.
+Meanwhile, the union of specification boundaries corresponds to all behaviors that the process frame is aware of, i.e., there may be other potentially relevant behaviors outside the scope of the current process frame.
+If the ABPMS can observe such behaviors, then it should be decided if these behaviors are implicitly allowed or forbidden, or the process frame should be expanded by modifying the individual specifications or by adding new ones, potentially as part of autonomous reframing within the boundaries of a corresponding meta-frame~\cite{DBLP:journals/tmis/DumasFLMMRACGFGRVW23}.